 Combining elements of sustainable and resilient cities agendas, together with those from social justice studies, and incorporating concerns about good governance, transparency and accountability, the book presents a coherent conceptual framework for the ethical city, in which to embed existing and new activities within cities so as to guide local action.

-The authors’ observations are derived from city specific surveys and urban case studies.
-These reveal how progressive cities are promoting a diverse range of ethically informed approaches to urbanism, such as community-wealth building, basic income initiatives, participatory budgeting and citizen assemblies.
-The text argues that the ethical city is a logical next step for critical urbanism in the era of late capitalism, characterized by divisive politics, burgeoning inequality, widespread technology-induced disruptions to every aspect of modern life, and existential threats posed by climate change, sustainability imperatives and pandemics.
-Engaging with their communities in meaningful ways and promoting positive transformative change, ethical cities are well-placed to deliver liveable and sustainable places for all, rather than only for wealthy elites.
-Likewise, the aftermath of shocks such as the 2008 Global Financial Crisis and the Covid-19 pandemic reveal that cities that are not purposeful in addressing inequalities, social problems, unsustainability and corruption, face deepening difficulties.
+The authors’ observations are derived from city-specific surveys and urban case studies.
+These reveal how progressive cities are promoting a diverse range of ethically informed approaches to urbanism, such as community wealth building, basic income initiatives, participatory budgeting and citizen assemblies.
+The text argues that the ethical city is a logical next step for critical urbanism in the era of late capitalism, characterised by divisive politics, burgeoning inequality, widespread technology-induced disruptions to every aspect of modern life and existential threats posed by climate change, sustainability imperatives and pandemics.
+Engaging with their communities in meaningful ways and promoting positive transformative change, ethical cities are well placed to deliver liveable and sustainable places for all, rather than only for wealthy elites.
+Likewise, the aftermath of shocks such as the 2008 Global Financial Crisis and the Covid-19 pandemic reveals that cities that are not purposeful in addressing inequalities, social problems, unsustainability and corruption face deepening difficulties.

 Table of Contents

 1. Rationale for Ethical City 2.
 The Right to the City 3.
 Ethics and the City 4.
 Who Shapes the Ethical City?
 5. Assessment of the Ethical City 6.
 Competitive, Liveable and Fragile Cities 7.
 Relentless Disruption 8.
 Building Ethical Cities 9.
-Ethical Urban Futures
+Transitioning to Ethical Cities

 Brendan F.D.
-Barrett (FRSA) is a Specially Appointed Professor in the Center for the Study of Co*Design, Osaka University, Japan.
-He has worked in academia and environmental consultancy in the UK, Japan and Australia, and as an official with UNEP and the United Nations University.
+Barrett (FRSA) is Specially Appointed Professor in the Center for the Study of Co* Design, Osaka University, Japan.
+He has worked in academia and environmental consultancy in the UK, Japan and Australia and as an official with UNEP and the United Nations University.